devzendo/transputer-emulator/README.md

 Future intentions:
 * Replace NodeServer with an iserver-protocol compatible version
-* Remove potential buffer overflows in cpu.cpp
+* Remove potential buffer overflows in cpu.cpp (what were these?)
+* Terminate emulation on stopp of last/only process?
 * Add remaining T800/T805 instructions, including those from Transputer Instruction Set - Appendix, Guy Harriman.
+* Build on Linuxes
+* Build on Windows
 * Emulate multiple Transputers on 1-N physical cores
 * Link topology management
 * Investigate Benes networks
 * Add memory-mapped frame buffer via SDL
 * Add mouse interface for same
-* Build on Linuxes
-* Build on Windows

 Bugs:
 * (possibly obviated by CMake) why does 'make test' in Shared says it fail to link, yet actually does, and works?